jrab89/number_theory_talk/slides.md

     * Tabs vs spaces
     * Ruby vs Python (that other language with the snake)
     * "My code doesn't have any bugs!"
-  - "I don't see why not"
+* "I don't see why not!"
-    * Particularly effective, since it tranfers the burden of proof to anyone who disagrees with you
+  - Particularly effective, since it tranfers the burden of proof to anyone who disagrees with you
-    * Now your view is correct until someone else disproves you
+  - Now your view is correct until someone else disproves you
 * Mathematic Proof: a verification of a proposition by a chain of logical deductions from a set of axioms
   - Proposition: a statement that is true of false
     * e.g. 2 + 3 = 5
-    * ∀n ∈ ℕ, n^2 + n + 41 is a prime number
+    * For every non-negative integer, n, the value of n^2 + n + 41 is a prime number
-      - ∀ => "For all"
-      - ∈ => "is a member of"
-      - ℕ => the natural numbers (non-negative integers)
       - prime number => an integer divisible only by itself and 1
       - predicate => "n^2 + n + 41 is a prime number" in this case, a proposition whose truth depends on some variable(s), n in this case
         * Like a method that returns a boolean in Ruby, e.g.